Peppson/to-lazy-to-curl/README.md

 # ToLazyToCurl
-A simple WPF app for playing with REST APIs and viewing responses.
+Simple WPF app for playing with REST APIs and viewing responses.

 > *Why bother with anything actually good, when you can make your own version?*